MinecraftU/mcu-curriculum/level_5/section_6.md

 ## Putting potion effects on food

+Some Minecraft foods have special effects similar to potions when you eat them; for example, golden apples give you increased regeneration.
+We can also add effects to our foods!

 The example code for adding potion effects was _commented out_ before so that you could see the food without the effects.
 Un-comment the lines following `// to give potion effects:` in the imports section and below the constructor.

 ```java